-When the operating pressure reaches the absolute pressure limit setting (refer to 5.3, page 422) the compensator valve in the pump is activated and the header drive will slow down to avoid overheating the drive pumps.
+When the operating pressure reaches the absolute pressure limit setting (refer to Table 5.3, page 404 for hydraulic pressure setting) the compensator value in the pump is activated and the header drive will slow down to avoid overheating the drive pumps.
 At this point, reduce the ground speed to maintain the correct system load and header drive operation.

 An optional pressure sensor is available to monitor the knife or reel drive hydraulic pressure and provide a warning tone from the cab display module (CDM) if the system pressure approaches a preset limit.
 The system pressure limit is set during CDM programming.
-Refer to 7.3.7 Pressure Sensor Kit, page 464.
+For kit information, refer to 7.3.7 Pressure Sensor Kit, page 444.
 The warning tone is only heard if the pressure sensor is installed and enabled.